Jascha Heifetz: Third Israel tour

 On his third tour to Israel in 1953, Heifetz included the Violin Sonata by Richard Strauss in his recitals.
 At the time, many considered Strauss and a number of other German intellectuals Nazis, or at least Nazi sympathizers, and Strauss works were unofficially banned in Israel along with those of Richard Wagner.
-Despite the fact that the Holocaust had occurred less than ten years earlier and a last-minute plea from the Israeli Minister of Education, the defiant Heifetz argued, "The music is above these factors … I will not change my program.
+Despite the fact that the Holocaust had occurred less than ten years earlier and a last-minute plea from Ben-Zion Dinur, the Israeli Minister of Education, the defiant Heifetz argued, "The music is above these factors … I will not change my program.
 I have the right to decide on my repertoire."
-Throughout his tour the performance of the Strauss sonata was followed by dead silence.
+In Haifa his performance of the Strauss sonata was greeted with applause, however in Tel Aviv it was followed by dead silence.

 Heifetz was attacked after his recital in Jerusalem outside his hotel by a young man who struck Heifetz's violin case with a crowbar, prompting Heifetz to use his bow-controlling right hand to protect his priceless violins.
 The attacker escaped and was never found.
 The attack has since been attributed to the Kingdom of Israel militant group.
 The incident made headlines and Heifetz defiantly announced that he would not stop playing the Strauss.
 Threats continued to come, however, and he omitted the Strauss from his next recital without explanation.
 His last concert was cancelled after his swollen right hand began to hurt.
 He left Israel and did not return until 1970.